brendan544/My-real-estate-website/README.md

 # Dream Home Finder
 Welcome to Dream Home Finder, a web application designed to help users find their dream homes quickly and conveniently.
 Whether you're searching for a modern city apartment, a luxurious beachfront villa, or a cozy suburban house, our platform offers a curated selection of featured properties to suit various preferences and budgets.
+Here is the link to the website  http://127.0.0.1:5500/index.html
+1. Clone the repository:
+bash
+Copy code
+git clone
+cd dream-home-finder
+2. Install dependencies:
+This project doesn't have any specific dependencies apart from basic HTML, CSS, and JavaScript.

+3. Open the project:
+Open the index.html file in your web browser to view the application.

  # Table of Contents
   1. Features